 7. Try Sticking to Cash to Reduce Credit Card Spending

-To try this method, you’d want to decide how much you need to spend each day and put that amount of cash in your pocket.
+To try this method, decide how much you need to spend each day and put that amount of cash in your pocket.
 When it’s gone, you’re done spending for the day.
 It may take a lot of discipline, but if it helps you successfully pay off your credit card debt, it could be worthwhile.

 Recommended: The Envelope Budgeting Method: What You Need to Know